 If an infected cut is not treated promptly, the infection will begin to spread into the deeper tissues under the skin.
 This is called cellulitis.
 The infection can travel through your blood to other parts of your body.
 Once the infection spreads, you will begin to feel generally unwell and develop a fever.

-Cellulitis can develop into a severe infection called sepsis.
+Cellulitis can develop into a potentially life-threatening reaction known as sepsis.
 It’s also possible that an infected cut will never heal properly.
 It can lead to skin infections such as impetigo, and it can also become an abscess.

-In extremely rare cases, an untreated infected cut can develop into necrotising fasciitis.
+In extremely rare cases, an untreated infected cut can develop into necrotizing fasciitis.
 This is more commonly known as the “flesh-eating disease.”
 It leaves large areas of the skin damaged and painful.

 There are some circumstances that increase your risk of developing an infected cut, such as: